urbit/urbit.org-reloaded/content/grants/communal-computing.md

 ## Milestones

-Milestone 1: Research
+### Milestone 1: Research
-Payout: $10,501 in WSTR
+Payout: 1 star and .15 WSTR
 Due Date: 3/11/22

 The first milestone is after research into the problem area of communal use of Urbit systems.
 This includes interview guide drafting, recruiting, interviewing (at least 10 45-minute interviews), analysis, and synthesis of research.